 Facebook Live lets you connect with your Facebook followers in real-time.
 No editing, no fuss; just powerfully authentic engagement.
 Facebook Live went, well, ‘live’ to all Facebook users in April 2016.
 This was a statement straight from the top, underlining Mark Zuckerberg’s intention to dominate social video.
 Two years on and Facebook has posted a total of 3.5 billion Live broadcasts.
 Meanwhile, data from Socialbakers suggests that 80% of brands now receive higher organic reach with Facebook Live videos than with native videos.
-The following brands are killing it on Facebook Live and, with the help of our 10 handy tips, so will yours!
+The following brands are dominating on Facebook Live and, with the help of our 10 handy tips, so will yours!

 10 Tips for Broadcasting on Facebook Live

 Show and tell has been a powerful learning tool since the dawn of man.
 How do you think our early ancestors informed, educated and entertained themselves?
 They got around the fire and talked it out, face to face.
 Fast forward tens of thousands of years later and – guess what – we’re still doing it.
 Sure, we have YouTube now and glowing embers have been swapped for a screen, but live communication is just as important now as it was back then.
 Facebook Live is the perfect platform to connect with an audience first-hand.
 It feels personal, immediate and, with the right subject matter, can be enthralling.

 So how should you go about broadcasting on Facebook Live?
 Here are our top 10 tips for success!

 1. Show people how to use your product (Enlight Photofox)